Education in Massachusetts

 Education in Massachusetts consists of public and private schools in the U.S. state of the Commonwealth of Massachusetts.
 Education pursuits in Massachusetts have existed from the colonial era of Massachusetts Bay Colony to the present.
 Outside of the current public University of Massachusetts system, and Massachusetts Community Colleges systems, are numerous public or private colleges and universities; and elementary, middle, and high schools.

 History

-Historically education has been a long established aspiration and principle of New World settlers to Massachusetts since inception, and shares much of its common initiative and foundation with the wider New England region.
+Historically education has long been an aspiration and principle of New World settlers to Massachusetts since inception, and shares its common initiative and foundation with the wider New England region.